Arts Advocates awards $26,000 in scholarships

 • Pine View graduate Elijah Schildkraut, music, Berklee College of Music, Boston

-• Zachary Timmons, visual art, Savannah College of Art and Design, Savannah, Georgia
+• Zachary Timmons, visual art, Savannah College of Art and Design, Savannah, GA

 The scholarship program began in 1969 and — to date — has given more than $1.1 million “to students whose studies include visual and related arts, dance, writing, music, theater and architecture,” according to a news release.
 Scholarship funds are through Arts Advocates activities, it said.